Duration:

 Description:

-The tour lasts for 4 days and 3 nights, although it can also be done in 3 days (for the same price) but in this case overrides the second day (walk) crossing of the original Inca trail.
-The Inka Jungle tour starts around 6:30 am (approximately) and therefore requires participants to ensure and confirm their presence in Cusco at least one day before.
+The Inka Jungle Trail is geared to travelers of any age and physical condition.
+This trail is considered to be easier than the Salkantay Trek or Choquequirao Trek without losing a spirit of adventure.
+The tour lasts for 4 days and 3 nights, although it can also be done in 3 days (for the same price).
+A shorter tour would override the second day (walk) of the original Inca trail.
+The Inka Jungle tour starts around 6:30 am (approximately) and therefore requires participants to confirm their presence in Cusco at least one day before.
 The return to Cusco is scheduled for the afternoon or evening, depending on the chosen package.

 Highlights

-Hike, bike, raft and zipline on your way to get to Machu Picchu.
+Hike, bike, raft, and zipline on your way to get to Machu Picchu.

-Cross 3 ecological zones from the Highlands, to the Andes and finally to the beautiful high jungle.
+Cross 3 ecological zones from the Highlands to the Andes and finally to the beautiful high jungle.

-Trek to the Lost City of the Incas deep in to the jungle with a local and English-speaking guide.
+Trek to the Lost City of the Incas deep into the jungle with a local and English-speaking guide.

 Full itinerary: